Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Step 1: Calculate last week’s allocation

-Go through your calendar from last week.
-Every time block.
+Go through your calendar from last week and review every time block.
 Categorize each hour as either:

-Be honest.
-Don’t round up the business work.
-Most founders discover 95%+ is client work.
+Be honest with yourself—don’t round up the business work.
+Most founders discover that 95% or more of their time is actually client work.

 Step 2: Do the ratio math